Allentown High School: FIRST Robotics Team

 Allentown High School is home to FIRST Robotics Competition Team 1807, Redbird Robotics.
 Since its rookie year in 2006, Redbird Robotics has accepted such honors as the 2006 New Jersey Star Award, the 2007 Regional Motorola Quality Award, and the 2009 New York City Regional Underwriters Laboratory Safety Award and Regional Champion.
 The team also qualified for and attended the 2006 and 2009 FIRST Championship in Atlanta.
 In 2017, Redbird Robotics won the FIRST Robotics Mid-Atlantic Regional Competition.
 As a result, the team moved forward to the World Championships in St. Louis, Missouri.
-In 2018, Team 1807 won the FIRST Dean’s List Finalist Awardand the Imagery Award.
+In 2018, Team 1807 won the FIRST Dean’s List Finalist Award and the Imagery Award.
 In 2019, Team 1807 continued their performance by winning the FMA Bensalem Event, becoming two-time event finalist winners.
 With the 2019 season came more awards like the Excellence in Engineering Award, which was won again in 2021, 2022, 2023, and 2024, along with the Industrial Design Award.
 They followed this by placing 4th in the FMA Seneca District Event and 3rd in the Mid-Atlantic District Championship and the FMA Bensalem District Event in 2019.

 Due to their success, the team was asked to participate in IRI, Indiana Robotics Invitational.
 In 2022, Redbird Robotics became three-time Event Finalists this season and won their second Entrepreneurship Award.
 In 2023 and 2024, Redbird Robotics won the Excellence in Engineering Award, the FMA Seneca Event, the Creativity Award twice in 2023, with the Engineering Inspiration Award and became one of the Event Finalists.
 In 2023, Redbird Robotics consistently placed in the top 5 in events such as the FMA District Montgomery, and the FMA Mid-Atlantic District Championships.
 In that same season, team 1807 ran their own FMA event in Allentown, New Jersey.

 Administration

 The school's principal is Todd Pae.
 His administration team includes two vice principals and the athletic director.
-On August 1, 2022, Pae succeeded Constance DeNicola Embley, who had served as the principal from 1999 to 2022.
+In August 2022, Pae succeeded Constance DeNicola Embley, who had served as the principal from 1999 to 2022.